Customize Prompts

 - System text sets the model's persona and overall behavior.
 Use it for stable instructions that apply across many requests.

 - Prompt text provides task-specific instructions for this particular extraction.
-Instructor appends it to the conversation alongside the mode-specific extraction prompt.
+On the new structured prompt path it is rendered inside the single system prompt body alongside the mode-specific extraction instructions.

 You can also pass both through the with() method: